thewebdev/opera-blink-extension-icr/README.md

 7. **Modify at Will**
 The source code of the extension is available for free and is released under the open source GPL 3 license.

+## Known Issue(s)

+Currency list is not updated automatically and may include currrencies that are no longer in circulation.
+When such currencies are added, the extension hangs and will only display "updating" in the Speed Dial.
+Temporary solution: Remove the currency pair from preferences / options.

 ## Changelog

 *Version 2.1 -*